 Trek to Muktinath (3,800/12,467ft) via Thorong La (5,416m/17764ft): 7 - 8 hours trek

-Today is the most important day of this trek that you are going to conquer the height of 5,416 meters and be ready to accept the challenge.
+11th day is the most important day of the Annapurna circuit trek that you are going to conquer the height of 5,416 meters and be ready to accept the challenge.
 You start early today for your crossing of Thorong La [5416m].
 The views are dramatic, to say the least, from the snow-covered mountains above to the head of the Kali Gandaki valley below and the brown and purple hills of Mustang which are spread out before you.
 Eventually, the moraines give way to grassy slopes before a pleasant walk along the Jhong Khola Valley to Muktinath and its shrines and temple.
 Stay overnight at the lodge in Muktinath.

 Trek to Jomsom (2800m / 9186ft) via Kagbeni - 6-7 hrs trek